n0a/wireshark-post-convert/README.md

-# Wireshark post object export tool
+# Wireshark post object convert tool

 ## wsconv.sh
 This script is designed to search from the exported wireshark POST objects and convert it to a format convenient for viewing.